6 Reasons Why The Canon 135 f2 Lens Is My Top Favourite

-Here on the blog you’ll find a lot of great resources about lenses, but today is all about sharing with you my particular favourite and why I love it!
+Here on the blog, you’ll find a lot of great resources about lenses, but today is all about sharing with you my particular favourite and why I love it so much.

-The reason I love these images is primarily due to way the canon 135mm f2 affects the environment.
-The compression combined with shooting wide open at f/2 gently envelops my subjects in the beautiful environment.
+The reason I love these images is primarily due to the way the canon 135mm f2 affects the surrounding environment.
+The compression, combined with shooting wide open at f/2, gently envelops my subjects into this beautiful scenery.

-And what is compression you ask?
+And what is compression, you ask?
 The technical answer involves a combination of perspective and optical distortion.
-But the short answer is that long focal lengths bring the background forward so that it appears closer than it is in reality, and blurs it to create a stunning backdrop from which your subject can really pop!
+The short answer?
+Long focal lengths bring the background forward so that it appears closer than it is in reality and blur it to create a stunning backdrop — from which your subject can really pop!

-We all know that blurry backgrounds are the solution to clutter in photos, making the difference between snap shot and beautiful professional photos.
-The canon 135mm f2 simply melt away your backgrounds.
+We all know that blurry backgrounds are the solution to clutter in photos, making the difference between snapshots and beautiful professional photos.
+The Canon 135mm f2 simply melts away your backgrounds.

-The long focal length of the canon 135mm means I need to step right back to get them in the frame.
-But this allows me to can give my subjects some space, and they’re more likely to relax and engage naturally.
-Then all I need do is snap the authentic, impromptu moments.
+The long focal length of the Canon 135mm f2 means I need to step right back to get them in the frame.
+But this allows me to give my subjects some space, helping them relax and engage naturally.
+Then all I need to do is snap the authentic, impromptu moments.

 This distance also means I can use much wider apertures, resulting in really gorgeous backgrounds.

-I know, the canon 135mm is not a macro lens.
+I know, the Canon 135mm f2 is not a macro lens.
 It doesn’t allow me to focus really close to itty bitty subjects.
 But I do still have fun creating beautiful flower shots with this lens.

-When I travelled recently I forgot my macro extension tubes, and so I had to be a little more creative, and my 135mm let me do that!
+When I travelled recently, I forgot my macro extension tubes, and so I had to be a little more creative, and my 135f2 let me do that!

-Bigger flowers, shapes, leaves and twigs are all perfect subjects for abstract images… using the shallow depth of field, beautiful bokeh and great colour that this lens creates!
-It’s super sharp, so as long as I nail focus, I can crop in later in processing and produce something similar to what I can achieve with a macro lens.
+Bigger flowers, shapes, leaves and twigs are all perfect for abstract images using the shallow depth of field, beautiful bokeh and great colour that this lens creates!
+It’s super sharp, so as long as I nail focus, I can crop in later when editing and produce something similar to what I can achieve with a macro lens.